minhlq2311/Core-Network-Programming/README.md

 ### 2.6.
 Cleanup and Shutdown
 To stop the program, press Ctrl+C. The program will catch the interrupt signal and shutdown by closing the pcap handle and the log file.

+## 3. ParseDNS and Logging

+The program displays detailed information about DNS packets, including answer records, authoritative records, and additional records.
+Other information is similar to parseHTTP program.

+### 3.1.
+Requirements
+ The same as requirements for parseHTTP program

+### 3.2.
+Directory Structure
+- parseDNS.c: Source code for parseDNS
+- dnsHeader.h: Header file containing necessary structure definitions for the program.
+- dns_log.txt: File log DNS packet

+### 3.3.
+Build

+To compile the program, use the following command in the terminal:

+> gcc -o parseDNS parseDNS.c -lpcap

+### 3.4.
+Run

+Similar to parseHTTP
+Make sure you have appropriate privileges (you might need sudo to run pcap programs).

+> sudo ./parseDNS [Network Interface]

+You must specify the network interface that you want to sniff on.
+For example, to run the program on interface enp0s3, use the following command:

+> sudo ./parseDNS enp0s3

+(You can use ifconfig or ip a s to list available interfaces).

+The program will log packet details to the dns_log.txt file in the current directory.

+### 3.5.
+Cleanup and Shutdown

+Same as cleanup and shutdown for parseHTTP, press Ctrl+C to stop the program.